lConstantine/test-swapi/README.md

 - Redux toolkit
 - AntD

-You can play with the app here:

-or get it running locally by cloning the repo and using the basic create-react-app script:
+Get the app running locally by cloning the repo and using the basic create-react-app script:

 ### `npm start`